openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_EfficientDet_Models.md

 > **NOTE**: If you see an error *`AttributeError: module 'tensorflow_core.python.keras.api._v2.keras.initializers' has no attribute 'variance_scaling'`*, apply the fix from the [patch](https://github.com/google/automl/pull/846).

-### Converting EfficientDet TensorFlow Model to the IR
+### Converting an EfficientDet TensorFlow Model to the IR

 To generate the IR of the EfficientDet TensorFlow model, run:<br>
 ```sh